Advertiser Disclosure

 Round-Trip Business Class Tickets With ANA

 ANA’s new business class seating is unparalleled.
-Image Credit: ANA
+Image Credit: Stella Shon

 Want to fly to another Asian city?
-You can do so for just 5,000 to 25,000 additional points.
-Here’s a look at some round-trip routes that fall under regular-season pricing:
+You can do so for additional points.
+Here’s a look at regular-season pricing for some round-trip business class awards:

-Prefer to fly to Europe?
-You can use ANA’s Mileage Club program to book round-trip business class tickets with a Star Alliance partner airline for just 88,000 points.
+Would you prefer to fly to Europe instead of Asia?
+You can still use the ANA Mileage Club program to book round-trip business class tickets with a Star Alliance partner airline for just 100,000 points.

 Here are some example routes to inspire your imagination:

-As you can see, the ANA award chart offers some incredible value for those looking to fly business class without needing to pay an exorbitant amount of miles to do it!
+As you can see, the ANA award chart offers incredible value for those looking to fly business class without spending a large amount of miles.

 Maui Hawaii - Katie Seemann